-Moreover, Brazil recently issued a new law to fight corruption, which has severe penalties for the companies that can reach 20 per cent of the annual gross income.
+Moreover, Brazil recently issued a specific law to fight corruption by punishing companies involved with bribery and or crimes against public property.
+This legislation has severe penalties for the companies that can reach 20 per cent of the annual gross income.
 Worse still, such penalty would apply to the revenue of the whole economic group that the investigated company belongs to.

-The Clean Companies Act holds legal entities strictly liable for, among other things, acts, corruption and violation of public procurement laws committed by the company’s employees or third parties acting on its behalf.
+The Clean Companies Act holds legal entities strictly liable for, among other things, acts, corruption and violation of public procurement laws committed by the company’s employees or third parties acting on their behalf.

-However, the majority of situations and sanctions addressed by the Act already exist in laws surrounding Brazilian public bids and public officers’ duties and obligations.
-The Act innovates when it establishes civil and administrative liability in cases of corruption of foreign public officials, and when it allows for strict liability of the companies, which can be held liable without any participation from their representatives or employees in the infraction.
+The majority of situations and sanctions addressed by the Act already exist in laws surrounding Brazilian public bids and public officers’ duties and obligations.
+The Act is rather important, however, because it establishes civil and administrative liability in cases of corruption of foreign public officials, and when it allows for strict liability of the companies, which can be held liable without any participation from their representatives or employees in the infraction.

 The Act establishes severe penalties for infractions and lists requirements to be taken into account by the authorities when applying the penalties to companies.
-Among these requirements, the authorities would consider the existence of internal integrity programmes and controls, as well as the existence of mechanisms to report irregularities and the effective application of ethics and conduct codes within the organisation.
+Among these requirements, the authorities would consider the existence of internal integrity programmes and controls (an efficient compliance programme), as well as the existence of mechanisms to report irregularities and the effective application of ethics and conduct codes within the organisation.

-The Act also sets forth leniency programmes and provides large penalty reductions to lenient companies.
+The Act sets out a leniency programme and provides large penalty reductions to companies granted leniency.
 On the other hand, there remain other applicable laws in Brazil that must be analysed together with the Clean Companies Act, in particular because they also provide penalties that the companies cannot avoid through the leniency settlement.
 The new Act does not provide any benefit to the individuals and, in some cases, a criminal leniency agreement should be taken in account.

 The several authorities who would be involved in an investigation of corruption is another complexity and must be analysed on a case-by-case basis, as well as the risk that the allegations become public in the media.